-cancer cells or whether the exosomal transfer of miRNAs derived from DDP-resistant TNBC cells confers DDP
+cancer cells or whether exosomal transfer of miRNAs derived from DDP-resistant TNBC cells confer DDP resistance.

 Objective: The aim of this study was to investigate the role of exosomes in chemoresistance in breast cancer.